-In the case of communications, we are aware that the range of skills is exceptionally diffuse, and that students on the course hope to develop careers in a variety of fields in many different countries.
-As an individual the nature of your work may change dramatically as you change jobs.
-We are also aware that we are preparing you for careers in a rapidly changing industry; we want you to be able to take advantage of change, and not to be its victim.
-It therefore would be misleading and unhelpful to place too much emphasis on acquiring a precise set of skills drawn from one part of the UK's communications industry.
+We are aware that the range of skills is exceptionally diffuse, and that students on the course hope to develop careers in a variety of fields in many different countries.
+We are also aware that we are preparing you for careers in a rapidly changing job market and the structure of the course allows you take advantage of change, and not to be its victim.
+It, therefore, would be misleading and unhelpful to place too much emphasis on acquiring a precise set of skills drawn from one part of the UK's communications industry.

 Some of the most important skills developed on the course are transferable and are not developed in a prescriptive way.
-Believing that communications is a rapidly evolving area, not an exact science, we feel that such skills are crucial to successful careers in the field.
+Believing the media and development sector is a rapidly evolving area, not an exact science, we feel that such skills are crucial to successful careers in the field.
 The course will, for example, develop your skills as an independent researcher.
 We also encourage you to think creatively, to display initiative and to develop original ideas in a self-confident but at the same time reflective way.
-We emphasise written and oral communication skills.
-Optional modules place particular stress on developing oral presentation techniques.
-Others involve teamwork, another important element in media and communications industries.

-Finally, with a view to your professional development planning, the course is designed to give you a wide-ranging and critical knowledge of the industry you plan to enter.
+We emphasise written, practical and oral communication skills.
+The work experience module will provide you with a chance to participate in the development sector.
+Others involve teamwork, another important element and finally, with a view to your professional development planning, the course is designed to give you a wide-ranging and critical knowledge of the industry you plan to enter.

-The specific skills and learning outcomes in the MA in Communication aim to explain what students achieve at the end of each module of study on the course.
+The specific skills and learning outcomes in the MA Media and Development aim to explain what students achieve at the end of each module of study on the course.
 These are explained in detail under the individual entries for each module in the course handbook.

-Course Specific Skills (CSS): On completion of the course, students will have developed the following subject-specific skills:
+Course Specific Skills (CSS)

+On completion of the course, students will have developed the following subject-specific skills:

-CSS1: Ability to interpret the role the media play in diverse societies; CSS2: Ability to analyse, in depth, key current issues facing the mass media and communication fields and critically assess relevant theories; CSS3: Ability to interpret the context in which communication takes place, using a variety of approaches, judging the appropriateness of the methodologies used, and recognising alternative approaches; CSS4: Ability to design and undertake a substantial independent piece of research in the field of media and communication to address significant areas of conceptual and/or empirical knowledge which will require the extensive use of a variety of information resources.
+- CSS1: Ability to interpret the role the media play in development; - CSS2: Ability to analyse, in depth, key current issues facing the mass media and communication fields and critically assess relevant theories; - CSS3: Ability to interpret the context in which development takes place, using a variety of approaches, judging the appropriateness of the methodologies used, and recognising alternative approaches; - CSS4: Ability to design and undertake a substantial independent piece of research in the field of media and development to address significant areas of conceptual and/or empirical knowledge which will require the extensive use of a variety of information resources.
 In doing so, they will select and apply appropriate methodological approaches and critically evaluate their effectiveness.